What Are The Fish Eggs On Top Of Sushi And Is It Healthy?

-The female species of the capelin fish start to ovulate when they reach 2-4 years of age and continue to do the same for the duration of their lifespan.
+The females of the capelin fish start to ovulate when they reach 2-4 years of age and continue to for the rest of their lives.

-Fish farmers wait until the female capelin fish are full of eggs and then harvest them prior to the time when they spawn.
+Fish farmers wait until the female capelin fish are full of eggs and then harvest them prior to when they spawn.